Heart of the North

 Heart of the North is a 1938 American adventure film directed by Lewis Seiler and written by Lee Katz and Vincent Sherman.
 The film stars Dick Foran, Gloria Dickson, Gale Page, Allen Jenkins, Patric Knowles, and Janet Chapman.
 The film was released by Warner Bros. on December 10, 1938.
 It is based on the novel with the same name, written by William Byron Mowery.
+It was Warner Brothers' fourth three-strip Technicolor feature-length film.